 What is happening in Belarus?

 On August 9, 2020, fraudulent elections sparked massive protests against the brutal dictatorship of Alexander Lukashenko.
 Hundreds of thousands of Belarusians took to the streets to demand freedom and democracy, despite the extreme brutality of the state security services.
 Rubber bullets, tear gas, and beatings became regular tools against peaceful protesters.
 Tens of thousands of Belarusians were detained in prison holding cells, where many were tortured.
 Six months after initial protests, the democracy movement in Belarus continues, stronger than ever.
 The United States and most European countries have isolated Lukashenko’s regime, placing sanctions on hundreds of officials, and recognized Sviatlana Tsikhanouskaya as the rightful leader of democratic Belarus.
 Freezing temperatures and the mass imprisonment of journalists and human rights activists have not stopped Belarusians from making their voices heard.
 According to the Human Rights Centre “Viasna,” in 2020 more than 33,000 individuals were detained, more than 1,000 cases of torture were documented, and at least 7 people were killed since the beginning of the protests.
 Now, more than ever, it is important to support those speaking out for freedom and democracy in Belarus.

 Why does HRF care?

-HRF’s mission is to defend human rights where they are systematically denied to people.
-Alexander Lukashenko’s regime in Belarus is one of the most violent and brutal in the world, where political dissent is met with extreme brutality.
+HRF’s mission is to promote democracy and human rights where they are systematically denied to people.
+Alexander Lukashenko’s regime in Belarus is one of the most violent and brutal dictatorships in the world, where political dissent is met with extreme brutality.
 Free elections have not taken place in 26 years.

 What will the funds be used for?